Contact & FAQ’s

 Why Sierra Leone?

-Nigel Hyde first went there straight after the brutal civil war, in 2003.
+Nigel Hyde first visited Sierra Leone straight after the brutal civil war, in 2003.
 Having worked in many developing countries he concluded that it had the most chronic problem he has seen.
-After 2 years of research looking at the slum problem, he gave up his role leading Mission Direct (which he founded in 2004 and has taken over 3,000 self-funding volunteers to help the world’s poor).
-He’s also mobilised over 400 people to visit Sierra Leone and build schools, clinics, shelters, wells, toilets and more.
+After 2 years of research looking at the slum problem, he gave up his role leading Mission Direct (which he founded in 2004 and led until handing to others until 2014.
+There he had taken over 3,000 self-funding volunteers to help the world’s poor, mobilising over 500 people to Sierra Leone.
+Mission Direct built schools, clinics, shelters, wells, toilets and more, joining local partners in what they were well.

 What is the impact of this initiative?